kbergius/NanoUI/docs/INTRODUCTION.md

 1. Handle texture actions (create, update, delete, etc)
 2. Do the real rendering (it is called when you issue **EndFrame** command)

-NanoUI treates all textures as ints.
+**Note:** NanoUI treates all textures as ints.
 All negative values and 0 are treated as there is no texture.

 Rendering is bit more complicated since NanoUI uses 3 different kind of pipelines:
 - **Standard:** This is normal/basic alpha blend draw pipeline